Extreme coefficients of multiplicity Tutte polynomials: Main results

 \end{description} where $\overline{F}=X\setminus F$. \end{theorem}

 Clearly, Theorems \ref{MainTheorem} and \ref{MainAC} hold for arithmetic Tutte polynomials.
-It is worth illustrating that D'Adderio and Moci gave an explicit combinatorial interpretation of the coefficient $b_{i,j}$ of arithmetic Tutte polynomials, similar to $t_{i,j}$ for Tutte polynomials introduced in next section.
-We refer to \cite{D'AdderioMoci} for more details on $b_{i,j}$.
+It is worth pointing out that D'Adderio and Moci gave an explicit combinatorial interpretation of the coefficient $b_{i,j}$ of arithmetic Tutte polynomials \cite{D'AdderioMoci}, similar to $t_{i,j}$ of Tutte polynomials given in the next section.